Kozai mechanism: Hamiltonian mechanics

 In Hamiltonian mechanics, a physical system is specified by a function, called Hamiltonian and denoted $\mathcal{H}$, of canonical coordinates in phase space.
 The canonical coordinates consist of the generalized coordinates $x_k$ in configuration space and their conjugate momenta $p_k$, for $k = 1, ...
 N$, for the N bodies in the system ($N = 3$ for the von Zeipel-Kozai–Lidov effect).
 The number of $(x_k, p_k)$ pairs required to describe a given system is the number of its degrees of freedom.

 The coordinate pairs are usually chosen in such a way as to simplify the calculations involved in solving a particular problem.
 One set of canonical coordinates can be changed to another by a canonical transformation.
 The equations of motion for the system are obtained from the Hamiltonian through Hamilton's canonical equations, which relate time derivatives of the coordinates to partial derivatives of the Hamiltonian with respect to the conjugate momenta.

-The three-body problem
+Three-body problem

 The dynamics of a system composed of three bodies system acting under their mutual gravitational attraction is chaotic: its behavior over long periods of time is enormously sensitive to any slight changes in the initial conditions.
 This exposes computations to rapid deterioration from uncertainties in those conditions, in determining them, and then preserving them from rounding away in computer arithmetic.
 The practical consequence is that, the three-body problem cannot be solved analytically for an indefinite amount of time, except in special cases.
 Instead, numerical methods are used for forecast-times limited by the available precision.